philtoms/ticket-stamp/README.md

 The `Ticket Stamp` system consists of a cloud service that orchestrates the creation and delivery of [Import Maps](https://wicg.github.io/import-maps/), and a CLI tool that is used by the developer to create and operate a ticket workflow.

-- Each import map is uniquely bound to a ticket and stored as an IEP (immutable entry point) in the IEP cloud service.
+- Each import map is uniquely bound to a ticket and stored as an IEP (isolated entry point) in the IEP cloud service.
 - The IEP is upgraded through module development
 - A page url with a `?stage=ticket` query will load the IEP import map into the page response.
 - The browser then resolves all of its imports through the import map.